lozyk2021/Fintech/README.md

 This is repository of  class projects and code
 ### Stefan Lozyk - Mechanicail Engineer Technolist
 My career goal is to expained my knoledge in Blockchain Technology.
-Fintech is my first step in expainding my expertice in this area.
+FinTech is my first step in expainding my expertice in this area.